Your cart is currently empty!

-Get Your Free Indoor LED Lighting Plan
+Get Your Free Commercial, Industrial or Sports Indoor LED Lighting Plan

 What Is a Lighting Layout Calculator?

-A lighting layout calculator is a simple estimation tool that determines the number of lights you might need – provided that you know the size of your space, the foot candle requirements, and the lumens developed by the fixture you would like to use.
+A lighting layout calculator is a simple estimation tool that determines the number of lights you might need – provided that you know the size of your space, the foot-candle requirements, and the lumens developed by the fixture you would like to use.

-The issue with simple lighting layout calculators is that they provide basic data: the number of fixtures you will need.
-They do not calculate or show where the lights should be located, the foot candle readings across the floor or how balanced the lighting will be.
+The issue with simple light layout calculators is that they provide basic data: the number of fixtures you will need.
+They do not calculate or show where the lights should be located, the foot candle readings across the floor, or how balanced the lighting will be.
 This calculation does not take into account any optic that might be installed on the fixture, which will greatly affect the light balance.

 So, the calculator should be used as a rough estimate tool, and not as a tool that you should make a final decision based on.